ibm-cloud-docs/account/faqs-account.md

 {: #accounts-owned}
 {: faq}

 The {{site.data.keyword.cloud_notm}} console menu bar lists all accounts that are affiliated with your login ID, including those you own.
 You can view your role in each account on the [Users](https://{DomainName}/iam/users) page.
+The 'owner' tag next to a user name indicates the account owner.

 You can also find your accounts from the CLI by running the `ibmcloud account list` command.